High blood pressure puts individuals at a higher risk of stroke, heart attack, chronic kidney disease, heart failure, and even death.

-According to Mayo clinic, high blood pressure is “a common condition in which the force of the blood against your artery walls is high enough that it may eventually cause health problems such as heart disease.”
+According to Mayo Clinic, high blood pressure is “a common condition in which the force of the blood against your artery walls is high enough that it may eventually cause health problems such as heart disease.”
 In most cases, the patient experiences no symptoms unless he/she suffered from a serious form of hypertension known as malignant hypertension.
 Most people get diagnosed during a routine medical exam.

-There is another form of hypertension known as secondary hypertension, which is a result of an underlying condition such a kidney problems, congenital defects in blood vessels, illegal drugs such as amphetamines, certain medications including cold remedies, over the counter pain relievers, and birth control pills.
+There is another form of hypertension known as secondary hypertension, which is a result of an underlying condition such kidney problems, congenital defects in blood vessels, illegal drugs such as amphetamines, certain medications including cold remedies, over the counter pain relievers, and birth control pills.

 Most patients of hypertension suffer from what is known as essential hypertension, which develops slowly over a long period of time.
 There are several risk factors that contribute to hypertension including obesity or being overweight, poor diet, lack of physical activity and of course, stress.

 According to the American Psychological Association, 75 percent of the Americans claim that their job is a significant source of stress.
 The association also says that prolonged workplace stress can adversely affect workers’ health.